rahulvsharma/ReachWeatherApp/README.md

 Only files inside `public` can be used from `public/index.html`.<br>
 Read instructions below for using assets from JavaScript and HTML.

+## Setup

+Run 'npm install' to setup the project in command prompt at root directory

 ## Available Scripts